MahmoudSamir0/project-terraform-gcp-gke-infrastructure/README.md

 ```
 ## Configure Docker & gcloud to work with GCR of your project
 1. run following command  to login in your cli
+- login to your  account in (google cloud platform)
   ```shell script
   gcloud auth login
   ```